DELRAY BEACH, FL APARTMENTS

 If you’re looking for somewhere that you can bring your pup along and let them get their exercise in, head to the Dog Park at Lake Ida.
 The park is open from sunrise to sunset and features two separate areas for large and small dogs.
 Let your pup run and play while you relax on the benches nearby.
 The park features a water fountain for when your dog needs a break and they even provide you with a dog bag dispenser as an added convenience.
 When your pup is finished playing, stop by the paved dog wash station and clean up your dog before you head home.
 The park is the perfect place to let your pooch interact with other dogs.

 Residents of our Delray Beach, FL apartments have plenty of opportunities to enjoy the great outdoors.
-Schedule a visit to The Atlantic at East Delray today to find your new home!
+Contact us below to find your new home at The Atlantic at East Delray today!